zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

-How CMRs visualization to examine their distribution ?
+How to visualize CMRs distributions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Upload** data or add **CMRs visualization** in **Data Libraries** to history

-.. tip:: This section provides examples of the set of data results in data.
-Due to the long calculation time, please log in and run to prevent the project from being automatically cleaned up.
+.. tip:: This section would cost **tens of minutes**.
+In order to enable users to quickly understand the output，we uploaded the output in the **Shared Data** (named as **7 CMRs visualization**), see section 1 to see how to import the outputs into History.

 * Click the **Visualization for Calling** and select tool **CMRs Distribution**.

 * Input:
-    * CMR region : The CMR data must be in a tabular file (as bed) with at least 3 columns of data for each CMR (one CMR per line).
+    * CMR region : A tab seperated matrix in BED format.
     * Reference GFF : The annotion file requires the standard gff/gff3 format, recommended download from ensemble plant database.

 * Output